The basis of human suffering is rooted in misused free will. Free will is a necessary ingredient in real love.

 He made us capable of loving Him and loving others.

-But real love requires a free will, which includes the ability to reject someone else.
+But real love requires a free will, which also includes the ability to reject someone else.

 Newton's Third Law of Physics: